nl-pepperTechnologies/ScovilleKit/HOW_TO_USE.md

 # ⚡ How to Use ScovilleKit

-This quickstart shows how to integrate ScovilleKit into your iOS app.
+This quickstart shows how to integrate **ScovilleKit** into your iOS app.
+It is fully compatible with Swift 6.2’s strict concurrency model and the Scoville API backend.

 ---